-In summary, the data-driven approach yielded physically different types of thunderstorms, for which the defining larger-scale flow situations also vary seasonally.
+In summary, the purely data-driven approach yielded physically different types of thunderstorms, for which the defining larger-scale flow situations also vary seasonally.
 Winter lightning is therefore not just a weaker and rarer sibling of summer lightning but driven by wind-field variables instead of mass-field variables.

 Code and data availability.
-This paper provides an online supplement (Morgenstern et al., 2022) consisting of a precise variable description, the data of the representative sample presented here, an R-script that reproduces the core analysis and Figs. 2 - 4, and the results from an analog analysis covering also the intermediate seasons spring and fall.
-This supplement is available at https://zenodo.org/record/5851700.
+This paper provides an online supplement (Morgenstern et al., 2021) consisting of a precise variable description, the data of the representative sample presented here, and an R-script that reproduces the core analysis and Figs. 2-4.
+This supplement is available at https://zenodo.org/record/5566840.

 ERA5 data are freely available at the Copernicus Climate Change Service (C3S) Climate Data Store (Hersbach et al., 2020).
 The results contain modified Copernicus Climate Change Service information 2020.
-Neither the European Commission nor ECMWF is responsible.

-sible for any use that may be made of the Copernicus information or data it contains.
-EUCLID data are available on request from ALDIS 430 (aldis@ove.at) or Siemens BLIDS - fees may be charged.
+Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.
+EUCLID data are available on request from ALDIS

+(aldis@ove.at) - fees may be charged.

 Calculations are performed using R (R Core Team, 2021), Python 3 (Van Rossum and Drake, 2009), and cdo (Schulzweida, 2019).

-Specifically the following packages: ncdf4 (Pierce, 2019), simple features (Pebesma, 2018), stars (Pebesma, 2020), rnaturalearth (South, 2017), and xarray (Hoyer and Hamman, 2017).
+Specifically the following packages: ncdf4 (Pierce, 2019), simple features (Pebesma, 2018), stars (Pebesma, 2020), rnaturalearth (South,

+2017), and xarray (Hoyer and Hamman, 2017).
 We are using the netCDF4 data format (Unidata, 2020).

 Author contributions.
 Deborah Morgenstern did the investigation, wrote software, visualized the results, and wrote the paper.
-Isabell Stucke,
+Isabell Stucke, acquisition.
+Achim Zeileis supervised the formal analysis and interpretation of the statistical methods.
+Achim Zeileis, Georg J. Mayr, and